Board of Trustees

 David Willey: Chair

-His last eight paid working years were spent with Birmingham City Council as a Senior Manager responsible for a team of qualified personnel trained persons in the Schools Personnel Department responsible for almost four hundred schools.
+His last eight paid working years were with Birmingham City Council as a Senior Manager responsible for a team in the Schools Personnel Department which was responsible for almost four hundred schools.

 Su worked as a social worker, both in local authority and with the NSPCC, for 18 years before retraining as a Child and Adolescent Psychotherapist at BTPP in its early years.